Literature, Writing, & Humanities Classes in Cambridge

 Our writing workshops are open to all levels, from beginning students to more advanced writers.
 You can learn to write Memoir, Poetry, Short Fiction, Essays, Screenplays, Children’s Books, and more.
 Students enjoy the opportunity to work with our distinguished faculty of freelance writers, poets, and authors, including Don Gervich, Daniel Gewertz, Katia Kapovich, Jane Katims, Mopsy Strange Kennedy, Peter Littlefield, Andrew Osborne, and Pat Sherman.

-The writing program at CCAE also features several annual events that draw in authors and emerging writers from across the Greater Boston Area and New England: The Blacksmith House Poetry Series and the Fall Writer’s Conference.
+The writing program at CCAE also features two annual events that draw in authors and emerging writers from across the Greater Boston Area and New England: The Blacksmith House Poetry Series and the Fall Writer’s Conference.

 The Fall Writer’s Conference is a full day of writing workshops in several genres and features a keynote address by a local author designed to inspire participants and also offer practical advice for aspiring authors.

 Founded in 1973, the award-winning Blacksmith House Poetry Series brings established and emerging writers of poetry and fiction to Harvard Square.
 Readings are held at the Blacksmith House, site of the village smithy and spreading chestnut tree of Longfellow’s 1839 poem “The Village Blacksmith.”